DAFoam/DAFoam.github.io/pages/mydoc/mydoc_tutorials_heat_ubend_circular.md

     },
 </pre>

 To run this case, first download [tutorials](https://github.com/DAFoam/tutorials/archive/main.tar.gz) and untar it.
-Then go to tutorials-main/UBend_CHT and run the "myJob.sh" script to run the optimization using the following command:
+Then go to tutorials-main/UBend_CHT and run the preProcessing.sh script to download the mesh.
+Once that completes, run the optimization using the following command:

 <pre>
 mpirun -np 72 python runScript.py 2>&1 | tee logOpt.txt